-Tealium Accelerates AI-Driven Customer Data Innovation in collaboration with AWS at GITEX GLOBAL 2025
+Tealium Accelerates AI-Driven Customer Data Innovation In Collaboration With AWS At GITEX GLOBAL 2025

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Sherpa Communications) Tealium, the leading intelligent real-time data streaming platform together with Amazon Web Services (AWS), highlighted their joint capabilities at GITEX GLOBAL 2025, the region’s premier technology event at Dubai World Trade Centre.
+(MENAFN- Mid-East Info) Tealium, the leading intelligent real-time data streaming platform together with Amazon Web Services (AWS), highlighted their joint capabilities at GITEX GLOBAL 2025, the region's premier technology event at Dubai World Trade Centre.
 Both companies continue to work together following their global multi-year Strategic Collaboration Agreement last year, to help enterprises across the Middle East harness AI with trusted, real-time customer data.

-At GITEX 2025, Tealium and AWS hosted a signing ceremony to strengthen their collaboration on localized data capabilities.
-With Tealium’s platform running on AWS data centers in the UAE, customers benefit from improved latency, stronger compliance with local regulations, and the assurance that sensitive data remains within national borders.

-By leveraging AWS’s secure and scalable cloud infrastructure, Tealium empowers enterprises in the MEA region to optimize AI-driven data collection, management, and activation solutions.
-This foundation allows global brands to unify first-party data, build predictive models, and create personalized, scalable, and compliant interactions through the Customer Data Hub on AWS without time-consuming data wrangling.
-According to Tealium research, 81% of CDP users report gaining a competitive edge in AI initiatives, proving the value of building a solid data foundation.

 Legal Disclaimer: